pydicom/pynetdicom/docs/tutorials/create_scu.rst

         print('Failed to associate')

-As mentioned earlier, an *acceptor* may do a couple of things in response to an association request:
+As mentioned earlier, an *acceptor* may do a couple of things in response to an association request; accept it, reject it or abort the negotiation entirely.

-* Accept the association request and establish an association ʘ‿ʘ
-* Reject the association request ಠ_ಠ
-* Abort the association negotiation ಥ‸‸ಥ

 The request may also fail because there's nothing there to associate with (a connection failure).

-Because there's more than one possible outcomes to negotiation, we check to see if the association :attr:`~association.Association.is_established`.
+Because there's more than one possible outcomes to negotiation, we check to see if the association has been established using :attr:`~association.Association.is_established`.
 If it is, we print a message and send an association release request using :meth:`~association.Association.release`.
 This ends the association and closes the connection with the Echo SCP.
 On the other hand,